Tim Frazier: Sophomore

 Frazier made his sophomore debut on November 7, 2010, in an exhibition game against East Stroudsburg.
 He added 10 points, 6 assists, and two steals.
 Frazier also recorded a team-high 4 turnovers.
 DeChellis commented, "Offensively we were poor tonight and we had too many turnovers ... something we've struggled with in practice."
 On November 12, 2010, Frazier made his second appearance as a sophomore with 6 points, 7 rebounds, 6 assists, and 1 steal.
 He shot 1-of-5 on field goals, while going a perfect 4-of-4 from the free-throw line.
 Frazier was named the game's starting shooting guard and was allowed 30 minutes of playing time.
-He made his first-ever appearance as Penn State's starting point guard on November 19 vs. Fairfield, and contributed 3 points, 4 rebounds, 7 assists, and 1 steal.
+He made his first-ever appearance as Penn State's starting point guard on November 19 versus Fairfield, and contributed 3 points, 4 rebounds, 7 assists, and 1 steal.
 The team's coach commented on Frazier's powerful defensive performance, "thought Tim Frazier did a very nice job defensively on the point guard for Fairfield who is a really good player.
 He bothered him all night."
-Frazier made his first impression above the 10-points barrier on January 15, 2011 vs. Ohio State, with 11 points, 6 rebounds, and 5 assists.
+Frazier made his first impression above the 10-point barrier on January 15, 2011, versus Ohio State, with 11 points, 6 rebounds, and 5 assists.
 He shot 4-of-4 from the field and made three of four free throws.
 On March 12, 2011, Frazier scored 22 points against Michigan State, his season-high as a sophomore, helping the team pull off the upset victory in the semifinals of the 2011 Big Ten Conference men's basketball tournament.
-He played in his first NCAA Tournament game against Temple, contributing 15 points, 7 assists, 5 rebounds, and 2 steals.
+He played in his first NCAA tournament game against Temple, contributing 15 points, 7 assists, 5 rebounds, and 2 steals.
 He made a late miscue guarding Juan Fernández, allowing the opposing guard to close out the game with under one second remaining in regulation.
 Frazier recalled the moment, "I closed out high end so he wouldn't be able to shoot over me.
 (He) made a great move, pivoted a couple of times and then stepped through."
 Fernández said, "I was thinking about shooting a jump shot but I killed my dribble and (Tim) Frazier was right there.
 For some reason he jumped over to my right and that gave me the space to go left."
 By the end of the season, Frazier averaged 6.3 points, 5.1 assists, 3.9 rebounds, 1.0 steals, and 0.1 blocks per game.
 He was named to the Academic All-Big Ten following 2010–11.